TCP8001 : Planning Frameworks

 Outline Of Syllabus

-Introduction to the module teaching methods, learning outcomes, assessment.
-Overview of the
+Introduction to the module and the assessment.

-Origin and evolution of planning in the UK
+Origin of planning in the UK

-Local Plan making in practice – guest lecture
+Local Plan making in practice

 Neighbourhood planning